We’ve witnessed plenty of body image trends going viral on social media, but the latest hashtag gaining traction has experts worried.

 American gastroenterologist Nitin Kumar, says gaining an ab-crack may not even be possible.
 “To have visibly defined abs, you need to be below a body fat percentage of about six percent,” she says.
 “This is a step beyond that—requiring low body fat level, muscular abdominal muscles, and a dash of particular genes that you may or may not have hiding in your DNA.
 Working out a ton is a minimum, but no guarantee.”

 Fitness experts also believe gaining a pronounced ab-crack isn’t just about how fit you are.
-Ben Hart, o-founder of the fitness live streaming website Qinetic, says “That line is a result of your genetics in combination of just generally a lower body fat percentage.
+Ben Hart, co-founder of the fitness live streaming website Qinetic, says “That line is a result of your genetics in combination of just generally a lower body fat percentage.
 The amount you work out has no correlation with getting an indented line down your stomach.
 I know plenty of women who work their asses off, look amazing, and will never see that line.”

 As for Hart’s advice on whether you should join the hundreds and obsess over a defined line:

 “Don’t do this to yourself”, he says.
-“While some, that line may look great on, many more will be working towards something their body doesn’t have or want.
+“While for some, that line may look great on, many more will be working towards something their body doesn’t have or want.
 You don’t need another thing on your plate to worry about, especially that of little to no control.”

 Social media trends are all about promoting body shaming